epfl-dlab/transformers-CFG/README.md

 But up to now, we can not yet guarantee that all grammars from llama-cpp project can be directly used in transformers-CFG.

 The list of grammars contains:
-- `json.gbnf`: A grammar for generating valid json objects.
+- `json.ebnf`: A grammar for generating valid json objects.
-- `c.gbnf`: A grammar for generating valid C programs.
+- `c.ebnf`: A grammar for generating valid C programs.
-- `chess.gbnf`: A grammar for generating valid chess moves.
+- `chess.ebnf`: A grammar for generating valid chess moves.
-- `arithmetic.gbnf`: A grammar for generating valid arithmetic expressions.
+- `arithmetic.ebnf`: A grammar for generating valid arithmetic expressions.

 ## Why should I use transformers-CFG?